NASA-AMMOS/aerie-docs/docs/mission-modeling/configuration.md

 ## Parameters

 A configuration class should be defined with the same parameter annotations as activities.
-See [Advanced Topic - Parameters](../advanced-topic-parameters) for a thorough explanation of all possible styles of `@Export` parameter declarations.
+See [Advanced - Parameters](../advanced-parameters) for a thorough explanation of all possible styles of `@Export` parameter declarations.

 Similarly to activities, the annotation processor will take care of all serialization/deserialization of the configuration object.
 The annotation processor will generate a configuration mapper for the configuration defined within `@WithConfiguration()`.